Start here to claim your free business listings on review sites like Google and Yelp

 Let’s walk through some of the basics for claiming your listings.

-1. Start with the biggest online review sites
+1. Start with the claiming your listings on the biggest online review sites

 - Nearly half of Google’s 3.5 billion daily searches are local.